-For peace of mind when you’re away from home, read our advice on finding the perfect sitter for your pet.
+For peace of mind when you’re on holiday, read our advice on finding the perfect sitter for your pet.

 How to find a pet sitter

 Finding the right pet sitter can give you peace of mind on your holiday.
 You can relax and enjoy your break knowing your pet is in safe hands while you’re away.
 But many pet owners are unsure of what to look for in a prospective pet sitter, and without proper industry regulation, it can be difficult to know who to trust.
 We’ve put together advice for helping you find the right pet sitter for your pet.

 Don’t leave it too late

 One of the first mistakes many pet owners make when finding a pet sitter is to leave it until the last minute before the holiday.
 It’s important not to rush the selection process, as taking extra time to find the right sitter for you and your pet can save time and stress in the future.
 It's never too early to start thinking about this, once the holiday is booked you should start to research your options.

 Many professional pet sitters have specialist insurance that covers them in a range of circumstances, including public liability, accidents and injuries and loss of keys.
 Find out if your potential sitter has insurance, and if so, what’s covered.

 Are they Disclosure and Barring Service (DBS) checked?

 One of the best ways to validate a potential pet sitter is to ask if they’re DBS checked.
 This is a government check that details aspects of their criminal record, including any previous convictions or warnings.
-It flags up any issues straight away, which is particularly important since you’re giving them access to your house and belongings.
+It flags up any issues immediately, which is particularly important since you’re giving them access to your house and belongings.